 Homemade doughnuts may look like an all day project, but they’re less work than you think, and the result is a truly great, hot, delicious doughnut.

 Thus, since today is National Doughnut Day – and there’s a really good story behind it, including the recognition of women’s contribution to World War 1 – I am sharing 8 of my favorite QUICK & EASY doughnuts recipes, including the recipe for these amazing Yogurt Doughnut Holes, which is an updated recipe from the Diethood archives.

 What Is The Secret Ingredient In This Doughnut Hole Recipe?

-These Yogurt Doughnut Holes hail from back home.
-Sort of.
+These Yogurt Doughnut Holes hail from my beautiful Macedonia.

-If you are looking for a light and fluffy doughnut to enjoy, consider giving these a try.
-Hit that save button and make them this weekend.
-I think you will love ‘em!!
+If you are looking for a flavorful, light and fluffy doughnut to enjoy, consider giving these a try.
+Hit that save button and make them today!
+OR this weekend.
+You will love ’em!!

 - 1-1/2 cups all-purpose flour

 - In a medium size mixing bowl sift together the flour and baking powder, set aside.

 - In a small bowl, whisk together the yogurt, vanilla, eggs, and sugar; whisk until well combined.